-Personal: No one else needs to understand them, or what they represent, but me.
+No one else needs to understand an intention, or what they represent, but me.
 I might pick a picture that reminds me of seeing beauty in the world.
-Or perhaps it’s a quote from a book I read, or podcast I listened to.
+Or perhaps it’s a quote from a book I read, or a podcast I listened to.
 “Dance my dance,” was one of my favorites from my 2016 list.
-This is from a lecture by Father Anthony de Mello.
+This was from a lecture by Father Anthony de Mello.

-- Non-restrictive: These aren’t goals, like “write 10,000 words a day.”
+These aren’t goals, like “write 10,000 words a day.”
 I’ve got writing goals and performance targets at work, but Intentions aren’t items I have “to do,” they’re ways I want to live.
-The goals I have are tools in line with, but not in place of, my Intentions.
+The goals I have are tools in line with, but not in place of, my intentions.

-- Contribution-based: Intentions or resolutions that depend on other people, or circumstances outside of our direct control, are doomed.
+Intentions or resolutions that depend on other people, or circumstances outside of our direct control, are doomed.
 “Get promoted” feels action oriented, but depends on too many elusive factors well outside our area of influence.
-Instead, my Intentions focus on what I want to contribute, not what I want to receive.
-A work-based Intention might look like, “Build and offer my knowledge and effort in new ways.”
+Instead, my intentions focus on what I want to contribute, not what I want to receive.
+A work-based intention might look like, “Build and offer my knowledge and effort in new ways.”
 I can find ways to do this without any assistance from anyone, and it just feels good.

 - The Art of Possibility by Rosamund Stone Zander and Benjamin Zander